sumon-dey/sumon-dey/README.md

 # My Portfolio Website: [[www.sumondey.com](http://www.sumondey.com)]

+## 👨🏻‍💻 🇮🇳 Who am I

 ### Hi, I am Sumon Dey 👋

-I am a Software engineer who is passionate about Open Source software, Automation and Artificial Intelligence.
+- I am a Software engineer (SDET) who is passionate about Open Source software, Automation and Artificial Intelligence.
+- I specialize in software development with a passion for developing web applications and automation frameworks/tools.
+- I love to create high-quality products that keep up with the latest trends in Technology and provide value to people and the society.
+- I also have a keen interest on Data Science and Machine Learning.
+- I am an avid learner of different tools, technologies, best practices and techniques(programming and testing).
+- I love to spend time reading books on technology and creating side-projects.

-### 🔧 Technologies & Tools
+## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/Code-Python-informational?style=flat&logo=python&logoColor=white&color=2bbc8a)
 ![](https://img.shields.io/badge/Code-JavaScript-informational?style=flat&logo=javascript&logoColor=white&color=2bbc8a)
 ![](https://img.shields.io/badge/Code-Java-informational?style=flat&logo=java&logoColor=white&color=2bbc8a)